 William assists broker-dealers and their associated persons to respond to regulatory examinations and inquiries and provides effective representation in a range of enforcement proceedings with the SEC, FINRA, NYSE, state and foreign regulatory authorities.
 He regularly prepares and defends witnesses in FINRA on-the-record interviews and SEC testimony.
 Enforcement matters have involved issues including market manipulation, supervision, customer defalcations, insider trading, anti-money laundering, distribution of unregistered securities, direct market access, market making, soft dollar arrangements, cross border trading, electronic intrusion and customer impersonation, sales practices, supervision, private placements, ETFs, indexes, and other securities products.

 William regularly addresses questions with respect to what activities require or are exempt from broker-dealer registration.
 William assists firms in obtaining guidance, interpretive letters, and no-action relief from FINRA and the SEC with respect to novel securities issues and the creation of new products and services.
+William also advises clients on cryptocurrency, tokenization, NFTs, DeFi structures, and digital asset exchanges and trading.

 Prior to joining the firm, William was a Principal Counsel for Enforcement at FINRA.
 Before FINRA, he was the Director of the Executive Secretariat in the Office of the U.S. Trade Representative.
 William also served as a Deputy Associate Counsel at the White House, advising primarily on appointments and investigations.
 Before the White House, he practiced at large firms in New York.
 William clerked for Judge Robert L. Carter in the Southern District of New York.